-A distributor must make any ACM requests as part of a cost of service application.
+A distributor must make any ACM requests as part of a CoS application.
 At that time, the need for and prudence of any such requests will be determined.
 Cost recovery (i.e. rate riders) for qualifying ACM projects will be determined in the subsequent Price Cap IR application for the year in which the capital investment will come into service.

-While an ACM request must be made in a cost of service application, a Price Cap IR application is the vehicle in which an applicant may calculate the rate rider to recover the amounts approved in a cost of service application.
+While an ACM request must be made in a CoS application, a Price Cap IR application is the vehicle in which an applicant may calculate the rate rider to recover the amounts approved in a CoS application.
 A distributor seeking cost recovery through a Price Cap IR application should carefully review the ACM Report before making such a request.

-A distributor approved for an ACM in its most recent cost of service application must file its most recent calculation of its regulated return (RRR 2.1.5.6) at the time of the applicable Price Cap IR application in which funding for the project, and recovery through rate riders, would commence.
+A distributor approved for an ACM in its most recent CoS application must file its most recent calculation of its regulated return18 at the time of the applicable Price Cap IR application in which funding for the project, and recovery through rate riders, would commence.
 If the regulated return exceeds 300 basis points above the deemed return on equity embedded in the distributor's rates, the funding for any incremental capital project will not be allowed.
-Therefore, any approvals provided for an ACM in a cost of service application will be subject to the distributor passing the means test in order to receive its funding during the IR term.
+Therefore, any approvals provided for an ACM in a CoS application will be subject to the distributor passing the means test in order to receive its funding during the IR term.
 The same means test shall also apply going forward for new projects proposed as ICMs during the Price Cap IR term.